French Penal Code of 1791: Crimes and punishments under the Code

-The Code did not enforce Catholic morality; there were, for example, no prohibitions against sodomy (this being the first Western code of law to decriminalize such conduct since Classical Antiquity).
-Its sponsor, Louis-Michel le Peletier, presented it to the Constituent Assembly saying that it only punished "true crimes", not the artificial offenses condemned by "superstition".
+The Code made France the first European country to effectively legalize sodomy by simply ignoring it.
+Thus, the 1791 Code was the first Western code of law to decriminalize such conduct since Classical Antiquity.
+Its sponsor, Louis-Michel le Peletier, presented it to the Constituent Assembly saying that it only punished 'true crimes', not the artificial offenses condemned by 'superstition'.